 So now I was using the Internet to find clients and pay my bills.
 But I was still selling my time for money.
 I wanted to get away from that and create true financial freedom.

 Somewhere around the mid-to-late 90s, affiliate programs started appearing.
 This was an exciting innovation, as I could see the potential to make money online without selling my time.
 Instead, I would promote products and get paid a commission on every sale.

 Most of the early affiliate programs were developed by companies in the finance sector — mortgages, loans, credit cards, etc. So my first affiliate website was designed to promote financial affiliate offers.

-People were clicking on my links, visiting the merchants, and I was earning commissions.
+People were clicking on my links, and visiting the merchants – and I was earning commissions.

 The Internet was like the wild west in those days.
 Making money online was fun, but also challenging.
 Most websites looked like neon signs outside a Las Vegas strip club, plastered with flashing banners and garish colors.

 Nevertheless, I was able to transition to making a full-time living.
 I moved up from affiliate marketing to running a membership-based website, which was a great success.
 Now I was able to quit doing freelance work — I was making a full-time living from my online business.

 Better still, my income was location-independent.
 I didn’t need to be in London to attend meetings or receive packages from motorcycle messengers.
 I could run my business from anywhere in the world.